roadtocode4u/spaceship/docs/icp/00-homework/00-homework.md

 ### Homework-10

 1. Implement a CSS Properties that is color, font-size & background-color in webpage that you already created for displaying basic info.

+### Homework-11

+1. Create a webpage and implement border and border radius to create different shapes from div or image.